 - Buildings should be oriented parallel to the main street; buildings located at a corner intersection should have a front façade parallel to both streets when possible. - Buildings on most downtown streets should be built with little front setback.
-In locations along corridors where an aisle of parking is provided in the front, landscape elements such as walls, fences, or plant materials should be considered to visually reinforce the established street wall. - Front façades should occupy the majority of street frontage to eliminate irregularly sized gaps along the street edge.
-A primary entrance should be provided from the street; secondary entrances should also be provided in proximity to pedestrian connections, public spaces, and the parking areas.
+In locations along corridors where an aisle of parking is provided in the front, landscape elements such as

-CHAPTER 3 CHARMING PC PACKET PAGE 81
+CHAPTER 3 CHARMING